 Plan M could be a good fit for someone who doesn’t expect to visit the hospital often and feels he can afford the occasional cost-sharing.
 However, it’s important to have a licensed agent who specializes in Medicare supplements to help you.
 He or she will evaluate the differences in premiums and make sure that the savings are worth the risk of some expenses.

 Medicare Plan M scenario

 Mrs. Rudd buys a Medigap Plan M for her coverage.
 She feels she will enjoy the savings on the premiums.
 She also has a decent nest egg to pay for the occasional 50% co-insurance on the Part A deductible that she may incur.
 A few years into her policy, she needs knee surgery which requires an overnight stay in the hospital.
-Mrs. Rudd will pay $644 in 2016 for her share of the Part A deductible.
+Mrs. Rudd will pay for her share of the Part A deductible.

 Plan M will also cover most of her outpatient followups.
 Though she must first pay the annual Part B outpatient deductible, Medicare pays 80% of her outpatient care after that.
 Her Medicare Supplement Plan M picks up the other 20%.
 If her knee surgeon does not accept Medicare’s assigned rates, she will also pay the Part B excess charge.
 That excess charge is limited to 15% above what Medicare allows the doctor to charge.
 So the potential cost sharing on excess charges is minimal enough that Mrs. Rudd feels comfortable.